 The problem facing insurance companies is that underwriters are often overwhelmed by the sheer volume of applications that need to be handled.
 This prevents insurers from responding in a timely manner, which leaves applicants frustrated.

-Business rules are able to streamline the underwriting process by carrying out accurate risk assessments in a fraction of the time it takes a human underwriter.
+Effective business rules are able to streamline the underwriting process by carrying out accurate risk assessments in a fraction of the time it takes a human underwriter.
 If a candidate meets the eligibility criteria, then the application is passed on for review.

-For example, if a candidate is under 30, doesn't have a history of heart disease, and does annual medical checkups, then they qualify for coverage at the lowest possible rate.
+Let's take a look at a common business rule example in the insurance industry: if a candidate is under 30, doesn't have a history of heart disease, and does annual medical checkups, then they qualify for coverage at the lowest possible rate.
 These types of requirements can easily be represented by business rules.

 Straightforward cases are completed in minutes enabling underwriters to focus their attention on more complicated cases.